felixbecker/snipio/README.md

 SNIPIO is a cross platform single binary tool to work with [draw io files](https://app.diagrams.net/)

-With `snipio` you can to the following operations:
+With `snipio` you can do the following operations:

 - list all layers in a drawing
 - delete a layer from a drawing